Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Experiments

-\subsection{Analysis of Multimodal Conditions Guidance}
+\subsubsection{Analysis of Multimodal Conditions Guidance}

-To illustrate the role of different conditional guidance, we conduct comparative experiments with generators that resort to various banks of conditions for training and sampling.
+To illustrate the role of different conditional guidance, we used five datasets to conduct comparative experiments with generators that resort to various banks of conditions for training and sampling.
 Table~\ref{tab:ablation_cond} validates that all proposed conditions are effective for enhancing synthesis and diagnosis tasks.
 Specifically, without text control, the downstream diagnostic performance is comparatively poor.
-Fig.~\ref{fig:syn_visual}(b-c) compares typical synthetic thyroid nodule sequences generated under condition banks with and without text guidance.
+Fig.~\ref{fig:syn_visual}(c-d) compares typical synthetic thyroid nodule sequences generated under condition banks with and without text guidance.
 The former is visibly high-fidelity and faithful to the given text prompt (e.g., smooth margin), while the latter exhibits less distinguishable features for diagnosis (e.g., blurry margin).
 That is to say, the proposed \textit{\M} can create more diagnosis-reliable samples by enhancing semantic steerability in the generation process.
-Besides, by incorporating image prior knowledge in the sampling process, the average accuracy and AUROC of three classifiers are improved by 4.20\% and 0.040, respectively.
+Besides, by incorporating image prior knowledge in the sampling process, the three classifiers achieve consistent performance improvements on all datasets, with average accuracy/AUROC gains of Carotid (+4.40\%, +0.045), TUSC (+4.20\%, +0.040), ACDC (+1.87\%, +0.019), MosMedData (+1.63\%, +0.054), and MRNet (+2.64\%, +0.017).
 This proves the domain gap between synthetic and real samples is mitigated by introducing the image prior.
 Moreover, as shown in Table~\ref{tab:ablation_cond}, conditioning the generator on the motion field produces more content-consistent and smoother samples, leading to continuous improvements in diagnostic performance.
 It can also be observed that the FVD results show a limited correlation with downstream evaluation metrics, confirming the finding in~\cite{luo2024measurement}.

-\subsection{Impact of the Sequential Augmentation Module}
+\subsubsection{Impact of the Sequential Augmentation Module}